 The Hydrology and Hydraulics Support staff reviews hydrographic assessments submitted in support of an environmental resource permit.
 DEP requires a hydrographic study when new in-water works or modification to an existing one is proposed to ensure that it will not create adverse impact to water quality conditions.
 Staff also provides assistance for hydrological and hydraulic engineering related projects.

 Mining and Mitigation Technical Support

-The Mining and Mitigation Technical Support staff assist the Mining and Mitigation Program, the Oil and Gas Program, and other programs within the Division of Water Resource Management.
-Staff provide completeness reviews regarding the technical aspects of stormwater management systems proposed for mine and reclamation projects to ensure that water quality and quantity meet state statutes and rules.
+The Mining and Mitigation Technical Support staff assists the Mining and Mitigation Program and other programs within the Division of Water Resource Management.
+Staff provides completeness reviews regarding the technical aspects of stormwater management systems proposed for mine and reclamation projects to ensure that water quality and quantity meet state statutes and rules.

 The Stormwater Support staff serves as a reference for statewide consistency in review of the stormwater portion of environmental resource permits and provides stormwater and engineering expertise for rulemaking efforts, Basin Management Action Plans, the National Pollutant Discharge Elimination System (NPDES) group, and the Non-Point Source Section 319(h) and Total Maximum Daily Load grant selections.
 The staff assists the district offices on complex projects seeking environmental resource permit authorizations.
 The staff also monitors and comments on research on innovating and improving Best Management Practices for nutrient control.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?